pkp/pkp-docs/getting-found-staying-found/en/1-getting-found-visibility.md

 #### Building a team

-It is common for scholarly social networking platforms such as [Academia.edu](https://academia.edu) ResearchGate[ResearchGate](https://researchgate.net), or [Humanities Commons](https://hcommons.org) to provide social features to network users by encouraging them to follow one another and to receive alerts when a followed person publishes.
+It is common for scholarly social networking platforms such as [Academia.edu](https://academia.edu),ResearchGate](https://researchgate.net), or [Humanities Commons](https://hcommons.org) to provide social features to network users by encouraging them to follow one another and to receive alerts when a followed person publishes.
 Educating authors about these features can increase their findability but also affect visits to your journal.

 Your authors and editorial team are the logical “core” of a journal’s social media team.
 Useful things they can do to bolster your publication’s social media presence include:

-*Like, follow and share the content on the journal’s social media platforms.
+* Like, follow and share the content on the journal’s social media platforms.
-*Follow and promote each other as co-contributors to the journal on their personal or professional social media accounts.
+* Follow and promote each other as co-contributors to the journal on their personal or professional social media accounts.
 For example, point to articles published in the same issue of a journal: “Appreciate the methodology used by Dr. Chao in this article just published in Journal Name with URL”
-*A member of the editorial team can build and oversee a team of staff or volunteers to populate your journal’s social media platforms with content that is vetted before publication.
+* A member of the editorial team can build and oversee a team of staff or volunteers to populate your journal’s social media platforms with content that is vetted before publication.
 Online management tools such as Hootsuite can help to streamline this process.

 ### The news release

-By

 The inverted pyramid style media release remains a valid tool for getting information to key individuals and organizations about content published in your journal.
 The method of delivery has changed, but the media release is still a valuable way to pitch a story to a reporter who is almost always a layperson.
 We may consume media on different platforms, but commercial or traditional media remain the producers of trusted content that is shared across new platforms.
 Videos from TV news, stories from newspaper websites and blogs, audio from radio stations continue to be widely shared on the new media.
 These traditional media still confer credibility and reliability to sources.
 Reporters and their editors still turn to news releases as a way to discover stories.
 With some exceptions, a news story shared on social media about something in your journal will be perceived with a higher degree of credibility among a wider (though shallower) audience than if you simply post a link to the information on your social media platform.